michaelgundlach/freecell/README.md

 - tiger turns on sound upon win? something's wrong there.
 - upon click tiger after victory, he should fly (disabled Hero causes this)

-- less ugly seed input, limited to 0-3
+- less ugly seed input
-- ensure random seed is 0-3 digits only
 - random photos on AJQK
 - Discouragement for more free cells
   - tiger mocks you (make these many options so it doesn't get old)